flyingmachine/brave-clojure-web/content/concurrency.md

 (println "I'll print immediately")
 ```

-`Thread/sleep` tells the current thread to just sit on its ass and do
+`Thread/sleep` tells the current thread to just sit on its bum and do
 nothing for the specified number of milliseconds.
 Normally, if you
-evaluated `Thread/sleep` in your REPL you wouldn't be able to
+evaluated `Thread/sleep` in your REPL you wouldn't be able to evaluate
-evaluate any other statements until the REPL was done sleeping; your
+any other statements until the REPL was done sleeping; the thread
-REPL would be blocked.
-However, `future` throws your call to
+executing your REPL would be blocked.
+However, `future` throws your
-`Thread/sleep` into another thread, allowing the REPL's thread to
+call to `Thread/sleep` into another thread, allowing the REPL's thread
-continue, unblocked.
+to continue, unblocked.

 Futures differ from the values you're used to, like hashes and maps,
 in that you have to *dereference* them to obtain their value.
 The
 value of a future is the value of the last expression evaluated.
 You
 can dereference a future with either the `deref` function or the `@`
 reader macro.
-Try this out to use them both:
+A future's body only executes once and its value gets
+cached.
+Try the following:

 ```clojure
 (let [result (future (println "this prints once")